NVIDIA/hpc-container-maker/docs/building_blocks.md

 - ___arguments__: Specify additional [Dockerfile RUN arguments](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/experimental.md) (Docker specific).

+- ___env__: Boolean flag to specify whether the general container environment should be also be loaded when executing a SCI-F `%appinstall` block.
+The default is False (Singularity specific).

 - __file__: The SCI-F recipe file name.
 The default value is the name parameter with the `.scif` suffix.